Amazon Attribution: How to Track & Maximize External Traffic to Your Amazon Store

 What is Amazon Attribution?

-Amazon Attribution is a conversion tracking tool that allows brand-registered sellers to measure how external traffic impacts their Amazon sales.
+Amazon Attribution is a conversion-tracking tool for brand-registered sellers.
+It shows how external traffic affects Amazon sales.

-This removes the guesswork from external marketing and helps sellers invest in channels that actually drive sales.
+As a result, external marketing becomes clearer.
+In turn, sellers can invest in the channels that actually drive sales.

 Why Should You Use Amazon Attribution?

-Amazon favors listings that bring external traffic, making it a key strategy to increase sales & organic rankings.
+Amazon favors listings that bring in external traffic.
+As a result, it’s a strong way to lift sales and improve organic rankings.

-Common Mistakes Sellers Make with Amazon Attribution (And How to Avoid Them)
+Common Mistakes Sellers Make (And How to Avoid Them)

 Step-by-Step Guide: How to Set Up Amazon Attribution